nystudio107/craft-routemap/README.md

 # Route Map plugin for Craft CMS 3.x

-Returns a list of public routes for elements with URLs
+Returns a list of Craft/Vue/React route rules and element URLs for ServiceWorkers from Craft entries

 ![Screenshot](resources/img/plugin-logo.png)